Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 # Default Behaviors

-**The following behaviors are part of the *Basic Conditions and Behaviors Component*.
-Make sure it is added to your project to be able to use them.**
+The following behaviors are part of the Basic Conditions and Behaviors Component.
+The Innoactive Base Template provides them by default.

 Take a look at the [Training Scene Object](training-scene-object.md) article if you have not read it yet.
 It will help you to understand how to handle training scene objects and training properties.